kinggolzu/LZU-CES01/README.md

 # LZU-CES01
-Introduction to Computer Science and Engineering
+Welcome to "Introduction to Computer Science and Engineering" Course at Lanzhou University